 To be used properly, methadone will have to be prescribed by a physician who understands the risks and dangers and educates both patients and their loved ones on the potential risks of methadone.
 Education has been found to be very effective in minimizing the associated risks.
 Additionally, it is important to understand that there are tremendous benefits to methadone treatment as well.

 The Benefits of Methadone

 Methadone treatment has now been available in this country for around four decades and it continues to be the treatment of choice for heroin addiction.
 The main reason for this is that it works, particularly if patients are properly supported and educated, and take the drug as directed.
 The fact that it works has been seen across the world, which is why it is now used virtually everywhere.
-One study in Taiwan showcased the long term beneficial impact on health and quality of life, for instance.
+One study in Taiwan showcased the long-term methadone success statistics of the beneficial impact on health and quality of life, for instance.